Shooting reported at Breonna Taylor protest in Kentucky

 “We are currently working an active police situation at Jefferson Square Park,” Louisville police said in a statement, according to news outlets.

-Video posted on social media appeared to show at least one person being treated for a gunshot wound.
+Video posted on social media appeared to show a man opening fire into the park as people scrambled for cover.
+The footage later showed at least one person bleeding profusely on the ground.

 Officials did not immediately release additional information.
 The park has for weeks been the epicenter for protests in the city after the police killings of Taylor and George Floyd.